-In 1853 Commodore Matthew Perry sailed his “black ships” into Edo Bay has provided the catalyst for a chain of events that would end in the Meiji Restoration in 1868 and the ending of Japan’s policy of sakoku (“closed country”).
-The country had been living in isolation—aside from limited trading with the Dutch in Nagasaki—for the over 200 years.
+In 1853 Commodore Matthew Perry sailed his “black ships” into Edo Bay and provided the catalyst for a chain of events that would result in the Meiji Restoration in 1868 and the ending of Japan’s policy of sakoku (“closed country”).
+Japan had been living in isolation—aside from limited trading with the Dutch in Nagasaki—for the over 200 years.

 Japan was suddenly made very aware of its technological and industrial inferiority to the Western powers, and, fearful of the consequences having seen China’s ports carved up and traded, it embarked on one of the most ambitious industrializations ever seen.
 And at the heart of that industrialization was coal.

-Coal was first discovered on the island in 1810, but it was only after Mitsubishi Goshi Kaisha (Mitsubishi Group) bought the island in 1890 for ¥100,000 (about $450k in today’s money) that mining operations began in earnest.
-Mitsubishi undertook major works that included building sea walls and reclaiming land such that the area of the island tripled in size over the course of the next 40 years.
+Coal was first discovered on the Hashima Island in 1810, but it was only after Mitsubishi Goshi Kaisha (Mitsubishi Group) bought the island in 1890 for ¥100,000 (about $450k in today’s money) that mining operations began in earnest.
+Mitsubishi undertook major works that included building sea walls and aggressive land reclamation such that the island tripled in size over the course of the next 40 years.

-Gunkanjima was more than just a place of work: it was a close community of workers which, in many respects, resembled a large family.
+The company also built the first concrete structure in 1916 to house the island’s growing number of workers—a 7-storey apartment block.
+It was this same year that an Osaka newspaper first reported that the island “looked like a battleship.”
+Over the next 55 years more buildings were added including a school, hospital, town hall, pachinko parlour, and cinema, and Gunkanjima became more than just a place of work—it was a close community of workers which, in many respects, resembled a large family.
 Community leaders would make regular rounds of the apartments to check everything was okay at home or help resolve neighbourly issues before they escalated.
-There were even cases where, upon reaching retirement, former workers would choose to remain on the island rather than go back to the mainland (this was permitted if their son also worked in the mines).
+There were even cases where, upon reaching retirement, workers would choose to remain on the island rather than go back to the mainland (something that was permitted if their son also worked in the mines).

-There is a darker side to the story of Gunkanjima, however.
-Among the workers were tens of thousands of Koreans and Chinese who were on the island as forced labour under the watch of Mitsubishi Goshi Kaisha (today’s Mitsubishi Group).
+But there is a darker side to Gunkanjima.
 The conditions for all workers were so hellish that it is difficult today to try imagine what a normal day must have been like.
 Operating in 12-hour shifts, the miners—boys as young as 14 among them—would take railed trucks 1,000 meters below sea level to the mine.
 With temperatures around 40°C and sea-water seeping in through the rocks, these workers would lie prostrate and crawl through tunnels only 60 cm in diameter to pick away at the precious coal.
 Explosions from natural gas leaks were by no means uncommon.
+And among the workers there were tens of thousands of Koreans and Chinese who lived on the island as forced labour under the careful watch of Mitsubishi Goshi Kaisha (today’s Mitsubishi Group).
 In the six years from 1939 until 1945 1,162 Japanese, 122 Korean, and 15 Chinese workers are believed to have died, some from drowning when the shafts flooded with seawater.